SubliemeSiem/js-playground/README.md

 $ npm install
 $ node index [portnumber]
 ```
-where [portnumber] is the port which you want express to listen to (defaults to 3000).
+where [portnumber] is the port which you want express to listen to (defaults to 4000 when left blank).
 To visit the page, browse to http://localhost:[portnumber].
 To see the mobile or tablet version, browse to http://[ip]:[portnumber],
 where [ip] is the ip address of the system running Node.js, using a phone or tablet that is connected to the same network.